Never Can Say Goodbye

-"Never Can Say Goodbye" is a song written by Clifton Davis and originally recorded by the Jackson 5.
+"Never Can Say Goodbye" is a song by American group The Jackson 5 from their fifth studio album, Maybe Tomorrow (1971).
+It was released on March 16, 1971 by Motown as the album's first single.

+The song was written by Clifton Davis and produced by Hal Davis.
 The song was originally written and intended for the Supremes; however, Motown decided it would be better for the Jackson 5.
-It was the first single released from the group's 1971 album Maybe Tomorrow, and was one of the group's most successful records.
-It has been covered numerous times, most notably in 1974 by Gloria Gaynor and in 1987 by British pop group The Communards.
+It has been covered numerous times, most notably in 1974 by Gloria Gaynor and in 1987 by British synth-pop duo the Communards.

-The Jackson 5 original version
+Background

-The recording features 11-year-old Michael Jackson singing a serious song about love, with accompaniment from his brothers.
+Recorded in June 1970 and released as a single in March 1971, the song features a young Michael Jackson singing a serious song about love, with accompaniment from his brothers.
 Although such a record was unusual for a teenage group, "Never Can Say Goodbye" was a number-two hit for three consecutive weeks on the Billboard Pop Singles chart, stuck behind Three Dog Night's "Joy to the World" (May 8–22, 1971), and a number-one hit on the Billboard Hot R&B/Hip-Hop Songs chart in the United States.
 In the United Kingdom, it reached number 33 on the UK Singles Chart.
+The song sold 1.2 million copies in the first week of its release with more than 2 million copies sold in the United States by the end of the year.

+Live performances

-Notable televised performances of the song by the Jackson 5 (and their newer incarnation, The Jacksons) include:
+Notable televised performances of the song by the Jackson 5 (and their newer incarnation, the Jacksons) include: